SvenRosvall/VLCB-Arduino/docs/Design.md

 ConsumeOwnEventsService
 : Enables passing events produced by the producer service back to the consumer service.
-It doesn't do anything else than setting the COE parameter flag which also tells the EventConsumerService to also look for outgoing events on the command bus.
+It doesn't do anything else than setting the COE parameter flag which also tells the EventConsumerService to also look for outgoing events on the action bus.

 LongMessageService
 : Handles the long message extension to CBUS as defined in RFC005.